 Moleskine Classic Notebooks

-Moleskine hasn’t been creating journals for as long as Leuchtturm1917, but the company has nonetheless gained a loyal following.
+Moleskine hasn’t been creating journals for as long as Leuchtturm1917, but the company has nonetheless gained a loyal following and is widely available.
 The company strives to create journals that carry on a journal style that has been around for more than 200 years.
 Read our full review of Moleskine’s notebooks here.

 Moleskine’s Classic Collection features multiple colors and a choice of sizes and covers.
 All Moleskine notebooks include an elastic enclosure band, rounded corners, lay-flat construction, and an “in case of loss” section inside the cover.